Graves’ disease

 Prevalence

 Graves’ disease is the most common cause of an overactive thyroid, especially in women.
-Around 30 out of 1,000 women get Graves’ disease at some point in their life, compared to only about 5 out of 1,000 men.
+Around 300 out of 100,000 women get Graves’ disease at some point in their life, compared to only about 50 out of 100,000 men.
+Each year about 3 out of 100,000 women and 1 out of 100,000 men develop the eye problems that are typical of Grave's disease.
 The disease usually starts between the ages of 30 and 60, and less often in children or elderly people.

 Effects